How can we help you?

 - Avoid chewing hard foods or using your teeth as tools to protect your implants from unnecessary stress.

 Regular dental check-ups are equally important.
-Professional cleanings allow your dentist to monitor the implant, surrounding gum tissue and jawbone.
+Professional cleanings allow your dentist to monitor the implant, surrounding gum tissue, and jawbone.

 We invite you to call us for your next appointment.